 contain a statement explaining the movant’s need for the tax return.

-Duties of Chapter 11 Small Business Debtors.

-A chapter 11 debtor must file a paper copy of its most recent federal income tax return with the Court.
-These tax returns will not be accessible to the public and will be available only to parties in interest and upon motion.
-See also Vt.
-LBR 5003-4.
-A chapter 11 small business debtor must also deliver a copy of their tax return to the United States trustee and to the case trustee (if any).

 Vt.
 LBR 4002-3.
 Current Contact Information.

 Debtors.

-Throughout a bankruptcy case, the debtor has a continuing duty to keep the Clerk’s Office informed of their current mailing address.
+Throughout a bankruptcy case, the debtor has a continuing duty to keep the Clerk’s Office informed of the debtor’s current mailing address.
 If a debtor’s address changes during the course of the bankruptcy case, the debtor must promptly file a statement of address change with the Clerk.
 See Vt.
 LB Form M.

 Pro Se Parties.